-Payment Method

-Indicate frequency of payment:
+Payment Method Indicate frequency of payment: □ Mont hly □ Quarterly □ Annual Payment

-□ Monthly

-□ Quarterly

-□ Annual Payment

-Type: \Box Cash only \Box Pay at the Accounts Office.
+Type: □ Cash only □ Pay at the Acco ounts Office.

-□ I/We have read and accepted the terms and conditions set forth in this document.
+□ I/We have read and accepted the term ns and conditions set forth in this document.

 Parent/Guardian's Signature Student's Signature

 Date Date

 Approved by:

-Signature:
+(Please print name) Signature:

 OFFICIAL USE ONLY

 Date: Stamp Here

 Issue No:

-Account No: -
+Account No: